Professional Liability Insurance

 Errors and Omissions (E&O), also known as professional liability or malpractice insurance in the health industry, covers liability arising out of negligent acts in rendering, or failing to render, professional services.
 Professionals are defined as people with special skills, knowledge, or experience.
 Registered health providers are considered professionals.
 Other professionals would be lawyers, accountants, engineers, technologists, or architects.
 If one provides a service or advice based on these special skills, knowledge, or education, then one has exposure to errors and omissions.
 If one does not have E&O insurance, the defense and settlement costs could bankrupt an individual.
 The most obvious reason for carrying E&O insurance is to cover the costs associated with legal proceedings and legal representation arising from complaints brought against the individual.

-Many health workers are covered under the employer’s insurance.
-Why would they need their own?
+Many health workers are covered under their employer’s insurance.
+Why do they need their own?

 What is Commercial General Liability insurance?

-Commonly thought of as the “slip and fall” coverage, Commercial General Liability insures a business against accidents and injury that might happen on or away from its premises, as well as certain exposures relating to the carrying out of its business operations.
-Even if a RD’s clients do not visit the premises, this coverage follows the RD and their employees wherever they conduct business.
+Commonly thought of as the “slip and fall” coverage, Commercial General Liability (CGL) insurance insures a business against accidents and injury that might happen on or away from its premises, as well as certain exposures relating to the carrying out of its business operations.
+Even if a dietitian’s clients do not visit the premises, this coverage follows the RD and their employees wherever they conduct business.
+CGL insurance is not mandatory for regulated members.